Struct rope::Rope

 Failure

-is not a valid character boundary.
+If index is not a valid character boundary.

 fn insert_string(&mut self, index: uint, string: String)